bloombloombloom/Bloom/src/TargetController/README.md

 const auto& targetDescriptor = tcService.getTargetDescriptor();

-// Obtain info on the target's "data" address space const auto& dataAsDescriptor = targetDescriptor.getAddressSpaceDescriptor("data");
+// Obtain info on the target's "data" address space const auto& dataAsDescriptor = targetDescriptor.getAddressSpaceDescriptor("data"); // The "data" argument is the address space key
 /**
  * - dataAsDescriptor.addressRange.startAddress <- the start address of the address space
  * - dataAsDescriptor.size() <- the size of the address space, in bytes